Lagrangian reconstruction of Barrow holographic dark energy in interacting tachyon model: Introduction

 Starting from the above premises, in this work we explore more in-depth the connection between the tachyon dark energy model and HDE.
-We frame our analysis in the context of HDE based on Barrow entropy~\cite{Saridakis:2020zol}, which arises from the attempt to incorporate quantum gravity effects on the horizon surface~\cite{Barrow:2020tzx}.
-In this sense, our study must be intended as a preliminary effort toward extending the paradigm of~\cite{Liu:2021heo} to a fully quantum gravity picture.
-We analyze the cases of flat and non-flat FRW Universe, for both interacting and non-interacting DE.
+We frame our analysis in the context of HDE based on Barrow entropy~\cite{Saridakis:2020zol}. {The ensuing scenario is typically named Barrow Holographic Dark Energy (BHDE) and arises from the application of the holographic principle at a cosmological framework, but employing Barrow entropy~\cite{Barrow:2020tzx} instead of the standard Bekenstein-Hawking one.} We analyze the case of a non-flat FRW Universe for interacting dark energy.
 Since scalar fields are generally conjectured to have driven inflation in the very early Universe, we then study the inflation mechanism in our BHDE model.
 We find an analytical solution for the slow-roll parameters, the scalar spectral index and the tensor-to-scalar ratio.
 We also compare our findings with recent results in the literature.

 The remainder of the work is structured as follows: in the next Section we introduce BHDE.
-Section~\ref{Tachflat} and~\ref{Tachnonflat} are devoted to analyze the correspondence between the tachyon dark energy and BHDE in a flat and non-flat FRW Universe, respectively.
+Section~\ref{Tachnonflat} is devoted to analyze the correspondence between the tachyon dark energy and BHDE in a non-flat FRW Universe.
 In Sec.~\ref{infl} we discuss inflation in BHDE, while conclusions and outlook are summarized in Sec.~\ref{Conc}.